Over the weekend, I wrote–Loved Ones: a meditation on toxicity–and was surprised to see so many readers drawn in, particularly on a Saturday night.

 My son was amused by my passion.
 He insisted that I didn’t need to worry.
 That he would be okay.

-So I shared the spontaneous visions that were occurring in my mind’s eye on his behalf:
+So with him, I shared the spontaneous visions that were occurring in my mind’s eye on his behalf:

 Tearing flesh with fanged teeth.